s-b-t/tax-calculator/README.md

 It will also allow you to save the output of your earnings/tax breakdown to a text file.
 The idea is to eventually be able to have a record of your entries and be able to see a print out of multiple weeks' paystubs.

 *Note*: The best way to use this program is by ensuring you have one of your checks handy already.
 Otherwise, you can estimate the values if you wanted to--but the calculations are intended to be exact based off your paystub.

+-Option to QUIT still needs to be implemented.